-Year 10 Maths Methods
+Year 10 Mathematical Methods

-Students follow the Victorian Curriculum including topics found in the10A Curriculum to extend and develop their understanding.
-Students are able to select from a range of VCE Maths subjects, including Specialist Maths Units One and Two and Maths Methods Units One and Two.
-The progression onto these Units One and Two is subject to a satisfactory completion of the year.
+Students follow the Victorian Curriculum including topics found in the 10A Curriculum to extend and develop their understanding.
+Students can select from a range of VCE Mathematics subjects, including Specialist Mathematics Units One and Two and Mathematics Methods Units One and Two.
+The progression onto these Units One and Two is subject to satisfactory completion of the year.

-Students study a wide range of topics including Rational and Irrational numbers, Algebra, Linear and Non-Linear Relationship.
-In Semester Two students continue to develop their understanding of Measurement, Trigonometry, Probability and Polynomials.
+Students study a wide range of topics including Indices and Surds, Quadratic Equations and Statistics.
+In Semester Two, students continue to develop their understanding of Linear Equations, Pythagoras Theorem, Probability and Polynomials.

-Areas of Study: Maths Methods
+Areas of Study: Mathematical Methods

-Semester 1: Algebra, Surds, Probability and Statistics
+Semester 1: Indices and Surds, Quadratic Equations and Statistics

-Semester 2: Pythagoras Theorem and Trigonometry, Linear and Non-linear relationship, Polynomials
+Semester 2: Linear Equations, Pythagoras Theorem, Probability and Polynomials